i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

   /**
    * Intialize the non-repudiation protocol as the origin.
 Internally, a one-time secret is created and the block is encrypted.
 They could be found in npProvider.block.secret and npProvide.block.jwe respectively.
    * You need:
-   *  - the data agreement
+   *  - the data agreement.
+It will be parsed for correctness.
    *  - the private key of the provider.
 It is used to sign the proofs and to sign transactions to the ledger (if not stated otherwise)
    *  - the block of data to send as a Uint8Array
    *  - [optional] a Partial<DltConfig> object with your own config for the DLT (see DltConfig interface)